ori-drs/frontier_description/README.md

 ## Standalone  Rooster URDF Frames:
  - `base` : coincident with the left camera optical frame with x-forward, y-left, z-up convention.
 The ground truth is expressed in this frame.
- - `base_mount`: located at the bottom of the Rooster, with z-axis coincident with the ouster sensor frame.
+ - `rooster_mount`: located at the bottom of the Rooster, with z-axis coincident with the ouster sensor frame.
  - `realsense_parent` : the frame located at the bottom screw hole plate of the RealSense D435i is located here
  - `os1_sensor` : conventional base link for the Ouster.
                   It is at the bottom of the sensor and the top of the Rooster, 45 deg clockwise rotate on z-axis due to cabling.